 Appealing to tourist operators not to take advantage of tourists

 Professor Chen's recent article published in Tourism Management Perspectives (CABS 2) incorporates an 'on-site activity involvement' variable into the Mehrabian-Russell model research to examine tourists' intentions to revisit and recommend a cultural tourism destination.
 In collaboration with her co-authors, she draws on a survey of over 500 tourists.
 Their findings reveal that aesthetics, service staff excellence, and playfulness affect tourists' satisfaction, which in turn affects their sense of belonging.
-In addition, sense of belonging positively influences tourists' behavioral intentions.
+In addition, sense of belonging positively influences tourists' behavioural intentions.
 The authors conclude that this study's findings can help cultural tourism destinations that have attracted tourists and intend to attract more tourists by assessing their perceived experiential value.
 They appeal to tourism operators not to take advantage of tourists.
 However, when hosting tourists, they could set their price at a premium rate in order to improve their service staff quality, playfulness, and aesthetics.

 Our recent research-related successes

-Dr. Moorhouse explores the shaping of markets as controversies concerning the meaning and practices related to sustainability for the English vegetable sector in her research article titled 'Controversy and Doxa: Sustainable Food Policy and the English Vegetable Sector' co-authored with Prof. Brennan from Hertfordshire Business School.
+Dr Moorhouse explores the shaping of markets as controversies concerning the meaning and practices related to sustainability for the English vegetable sector in her research article titled 'Controversy and Doxa: Sustainable Food Policy and the English Vegetable Sector' co-authored with Prof. Brennan from Hertfordshire Business School.
 Their findings are published at the Journal of Business and Industrial Marketing, you can access the full-text here.

 Prof. Chen is co-editing a special issue in the Event Management Journal on the Changing perspectives in Fashion events.
 It aims to provide insight into the fashion industry’s influence on society and businesses by focusing on fashion events.
 It plans to develop theoretical, conceptual, and practical implications towards a better understanding of fashion events management and marketing in a global/local context.